Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Replace the software load balancer with an AWS Network Load Balancer.
 Create an AWS Global Accelerator accelerator.
 Add an endpoint group for each Region.
 Configure Route 53 health checks.
 Add a CNAME record that points to the DNS name of the accelerator.
 - [ ] Replace the software load balancer with an AWS Application Load Balancer.
 Use AWS Global Accelerator to create two separate accelerators.
 Add an endpoint group for each Region.
 Configure Route 53 health checks.
 Add a record set that is configured for active-passive DNS failover.
 Point the record set to the DNS names of the two accelerators.
 - [ ] Replace the software load balancer with an AWS Network Load Balancer.
 Use AWS Global Accelerator to create two separate accelerators.
 Add an endpoint group for each Region.
 Configure Route 53 health checks.
 Add a record set that is configured for weighted round-robin DNS failover.
 Point the record set to the DNS names of the two accelerators.

+### An online media company has an application that customers use to watch events around the world.
+The application is hosted on a fleet of Amazon EC2 instances that run Amazon Linux 2.
+The company uses AWS Systems Manager to manage the EC2 instances.
+The company applies patches and application updates by using the AWS-AmazonLinux2DefaultPatchBaseline patching baseline in Systems Manager Patch Manager.
+The company is concerned about potential attacks on the application during the week of an upcoming event.
+The company needs a solution that can immediately deploy patches to all the EC2 instances in response to a security incident or vulnerability.
+The solution also must provide centralized evidence that the patches were applied successfully.
+Which combination of steps will meet these requirements?
+(Choose two.)

+- [x] Create a new patching baseline in Patch Manager.
+Specify Amazon Linux 2 as the product.
+Specify Security as the classification.
+Set the automatic approval for patches to 0 days.
+Ensure that the new patching baseline is the designated default for Amazon Linux 2.
+- [x] Use the Patch Now option with the scan and install operation in the Patch Manager console to apply patches against the baseline to all nodes.
+Specify an Amazon S3 bucket as the patching log storage option.
+- [ ] Use the Clone function of Patch Manager to create a copy of the AWS-AmazonLmux2DefaultPatchBaseline built-in baseline.
+Set the automatic approval for patches to 1 day.
+- [ ] Create a patch policy that patches all managed nodes and sends a patch operation log output to an Amazon S3 bucket.
+Use a custom scan schedule to set Patch Manager to check every hour for new patches.
+Assign the baseline to the patch policy.
+- [ ] Use Systems Manager Application Manager to inspect the package versions that were installed on the EC2 instances.
+Additionally use Application Manager to validate that the patches were correctly installed.

+### A company's data lake uses Amazon S3 and Amazon Athena.
+The company's security engineer has been asked to design an encryption solution that meets the company's data protection requirements.
+The encryption solution must work with Amazon S3 and keys managed by the company.
+The encryption solution must be protected in a hardware security module that is validated to Federal Information Processing Standards (FIPS) 140-2 Level 3.
+Which solution meets these requirements?

+- [ ] Use client-side encryption with an AWS KMS customer-managed key implemented with the AWS Encryption SDK.
+- [ ] Use AWS CloudHSM to store the keys and perform cryptographic operations.
+Save the encrypted text in Amazon S3.
+- [x] Use an AWS KMS customer-managed key that is backed by a custom key store using AWS CloudHSM.
+- [ ] Use an AWS KMS customer-managed key with the bring your own key (BYOK) feature to import a key stored in AWS CloudHSM.